Free Artist Resources

 Winsor & Newton Designers Gouache in Permanent White This is my go to for adding super bright sparkles and facets to jewels.
 Especially if you’re rendering a dark colored garment with sparkles, sometimes a gel pen just won’t do and you need a true pop of pure white.
 I like to apply it with a teeny tiny paint brush.

-Princeton Select Short Liner Brush 10/0 I have a few tiny little brushes in my stock pile but have found myself reaching for this one lately.
+Princeton Select Brushes I have a few tiny little brushes in my stock pile but have found myself reaching for this one lately.
 What’s most important is that you purchase a brush small enough for the kind of detail you’d like to add and make sure it’s suitable for gouache.

 Software